 Amla (Indian Gooseberry)

-The Indian gooseberry or amla is one of the main ingredients of almost all Ayurvedic medicines.
-It is the richest source of immunity-boosting Vitamin C which boosts the production of white blood cells (WBC) in the body that helps in fighting several pathogenic infections and disease.
+The Indian gooseberry or Amla is one of the main ingredients of almost all Ayurvedic medicines.
+It is the richest source of immunity-boosting Vitamin C which boosts the production of white blood cells (WBC) in the body that helps in fighting several pathogenic infections and diseases.
 That is why Amla has also been popular and a potent home remedy for treating cold and flu.
-It is also rich in iron, calcium and many other minerals.
+It is also rich in iron, calcium, and many other minerals.

 Amla also contains Antioxidants to fight against inflammation, delay the signs of aging, reduce blood sugar, and improve heart health.
 It is also rich in a variety of polyphenols and beta-carotene that fight against developing cancer cells.
 Additionally, it also helps absorb calcium and iron from other foods, detoxifying your body, improves digestive health, and relive in dry cough.

-- Amla Drink - You can make tangy Amla infused drink by adding enough water in Amla juice with a pinch of salt and 1-2 tsp honey.
+- Amla Drink - You can make a tangy Amla-infused drink by adding enough water in Amla juice with a pinch of salt and 1-2 tsp honey.

-A strong immune system is the first line of defence against germs, viruses, and bacteria which can cause life-threatening complications such as COVID-19.
-Boosting immunity should always be a priority and now with the pandemic spreading across the globe, it's more important than ever.
-The easiest way to do so is by eating a healthy diet along with grandma’s favourite immunity-boosting spices to gear up the process naturally.
+A robust immune system is the first line of defense against germs, viruses, and bacteria, which can cause life-threatening complications such as COVID-19.
+Boosting immunity should always be a priority, and now, with the pandemic spreading across the globe, it's more important than ever.
+The easiest way to do so is by eating a healthy diet along with Grandma's favorite immunity-boosting spices to gear up the process naturally.

-Now that you know the benefits, include as many of these immune-boosting spices to your diet as you can.
-You can add these spices in your favourite drink tea or make an herbal Kadha or herbal tea at home using these spices.
-Or else simply make GRANDMA'S KADHA a part of your daily self-care ritual to boost your immunity.
+Now that you know the benefits, including many of these immune-boosting spices in your diet as you can.
+You can add these spices to your favorite drink tea or make an herbal Kadha or herbal tea at home using these spices.
+Or else make GRANDMA'S KADHA a part of your daily self-care ritual to boost your immunity.

-It is an immunity-boosting Ayurvedic Kadha infused with 13 Ayurvedic spices and herbs including coriander seeds, ginger, Turmeric, Black pepper, Amla, Echinacea, Holy basis, Mulethi, Kulinjan, Adulsa, Bharangi, Shankapushpi, and Kalmegh. it has natural antibiotic and immunity-boosting, Anti-inflammatory, Anti-bacterial properties to prevent and ease the cough, cold, headaches, and infections and provides quick relief from the early signs of sickness like a runny nose, itchy throat, body aches, and weakness.
+It is an immunity-boosting Ayurvedic Kadha infused with 13 Ayurvedic spices and herbs, including coriander seeds, ginger, Turmeric, Black pepper, Amla, Echinacea, Holy basis, Mulethi, Kulinjan, Adulsa, Bharangi, Shankapushpi, and Kalmegh.
+It has natural antibiotic and immunity-boosting, Anti-inflammatory, Antibacterial properties to prevent and ease cough, cold, headaches, and infections.
+It provides quick relief from the early signs of sickness like a runny nose, itchy throat, body aches, and weakness.
 Just drop an effervescent tablet in hot water and enjoy the Ayurvedic immunity-boosting kadha anytime at home.